lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 "type" and "hint" members MAY be copied from the request to aid correlation.

 Note: CMP encodes "expiry" as an INTEGER representing seconds of validity.
 EST encodes "expiry" as an absolute timestamp.
-Conversions are straightforward.

 Below is an example response: